itential/ipctl/docs/configuration-reference.md

 `[profile staging]`.
 Once created, the profile can be invoked by name to the `--profile` command line argument.

-There is one special profile called `defaults`.
-The `defaults` profile can be used to configure profile default values that will be applied to every profile unless specifically overridden.
+There is one special profile called `default`.
+The `default` profile can be used to configure profile default values that will be applied to every profile unless specifically overridden.